torikushiii/DiscordTwitterBot/README.md

-# ~~Due to Twitter is no longer supporting guest authentication, this bot will no longer work.
+## ~~Update 1: Due to Twitter is no longer supporting guest authentication, this bot will no longer work.
 I will try to find a workaround soon.~~

-# Issue has been fixed, the bot is now working again.
+## ~~Update 2: Issue has been fixed, the bot is now working again.~~

+## Update 3: Current workaround has been patched by Twitter.
+This bot will be discontinued until I find a new workaround if there is any.

 # DiscordTwitterBot